 Failure or withdrawal from course after day 15 of the semester will result in a charge of the class tuition by Pleasant Local Schools.
 This course will explore the purpose and structure of the American national government, as well as the political institutions, collective behavior, and social beliefs that play a critical role in the democratic political process.
 It begins with the historical and philosophical foundations of the American government but will also discuss the responsibility of citizenship, the importance of civil rights and civil liberties, the role of mass media, and the impact of political parties and special interests.
 Students will learn about and discuss the U.S. Constitution, federalism, campaign finance reform, issues of social and political justice, individual political efficacy, political equality, and voting behavior.
 By the end of the course, students will have a detailed understanding of the different branches and functions of the U.S. national government, the historical underpinnings of its democratic system, and the competing groups and political influences that shape the democratic process.
-20th Century American History 1 Year Course - 1 Credit Class meets 1 period each day Prerequisite: Sophomore, Junior or Senior.
-Must have credit in American History Description: This course is intended for sophomore-senior level students.
-Students will continue on from where their American History Class studies ended.
-The study of 20th Century American History includes: The Cold War - The Korean War - Postwar America - The New Frontier and the Great Society - The Civil Rights Movement - The Vietnam War - The Politics of Protest - Politics and Economics - The Resurgence of Conservatism - A Time of Change - America's Challenges for a New Century.
-The general time period covered will be from 1945 until 2012.
-This class will also keep up with more recent changes in America and the world with CNN 10.
+American History through Film 1⁄2 Year Course that will be offered both semesters - 1⁄2 Credit Class meets 1 period each day Prerequisite: Completion of American History America's history through film has become a large part of our culture ever since Thomas Edison patented the first motion picture camera in 1891.
+Watching a Hollywood film about America is one of many ways to learn about this country's great history (no matter how accurate the film).
+The films we will be watching for this class are Hollywood films rather than documentaries so they are reenactments of historical events not a documentary record of events.
+While the teacher will be very selective with this content it should be noted that some of the films will portray violence, language, and adult content.
+Therefore, students will need to have a parental waiver signed to attend this class.
+Students in this class will be required to watch the films in their entirety (even if absent from class) and complete the lessons, projects, and writings that will accompany the films.
 Geography 1 Year Course - 1 Credit Class meets 1 period each day Prerequisite: None This course examines each continent and explores the geography specific to that as well the concepts of geography such as political and economic that tie the world together.
 Interactive History 1 Semester Course- 0.5 Credit Class meets 1 period each day Prerequisite: None Students will be introduced to concepts related to digital citizenship and literacy, and apply these concepts to build in their understanding and development of current events and issues domestically and internationally in the world.
 Students will look at issues related to social, economic, military, political, and religious issues and will develop critical thinking and research skills to help create possible solutions.
 The topics may include: